dvaug86/Udemey_JavaScript_FullStack_2/README.md

 This is my second attempt at this course.
 I took too long of a break from coding so I am starting over.
+This is actually a reboot.
+I accidently deleted a lot of things